-The delivery took place this week at Honda’s UK racing headquarters, where his RC213V-S and other lucky customers’ bikes in the UK will be prepared and serviced by specially-trained technicians.
+The delivery took place at Honda’s UK racing headquarters, where his RC213V-S and other lucky customers’ bikes in the UK will be prepared and serviced by specially-trained technicians.

 Brown, owner of a Honda motorcycle dealership in Manchester, is an avid collector of Honda machines.
 The RC213V-S will sit in Brown’s extensive collection, which includes a brand new RC30, VTR1000 SP1 and SP2, CBR900RR Fireblade and VF1000F.

 Honda began taking orders for the RC213V-S in July throughout Europe.
 Each machine is hand-built in a specialist area of Honda’s Kumamoto factory.

 Honda says the RC213V-S has been three years in development and is the closest a customer can come to owning and riding the RC213V MotoGP™ machine developed exclusively for racing, which won consecutive MotoGP™ World Championships in 2013 and 2014 in the hands of Marc Marquez.